Nelson Team Grants

 • LeRoy sends school shipping confirmations.

-• School organizes team(s) to learn how to build and program VIQRC robots.
+• School organizes team(s) to learn how to build and program VIQRC robots to play this year's game.

 • LeRoy works with host schools to organize and post leagues and tournaments for teams to attend.